albello1/OSIRIS/README.md

 where, if you wish to reproduce the paper results, the model arguments can take the following values:
 - fold: from 0 to 9 (10 folds).
 - seed: from 0 to 9 (10 seeds).
 - model: 'MVFA', 'MVPLS', 'MKL', 'CPM', 'CSMVIB', 'TMC', 'DeepIMV', 'OSIRIS'.
-These models include baselines and OSIRIS.
-Note that, the baseline models have either been cross-validated or use the default parameters provided by their original authors.
+The scripts used to run these models are located in the `Models/` folder and are imported from within the `main_{dataset}.py` files.
+The class that implements OSIRIS is defined in `OSIRIS.py`.

 This will: